lexibank/tlopo/out/vol2/chapter7.md

-The term &ast;raba(r) may have denoted the property ‘flat’, but there are too few Oceanic reflexes to be certain.
-Indeed, if the Tongan reflex is regularly descended from a POc forebear, then the latter had initial &ast;l-, not &ast;r-.
-This suggests that the Polynesian terms may not reflect POc &ast;raba(r).
+The term _&ast;raba(r)_ may have denoted the property ‘flat’, but there are too few Oceanic reflexes to be certain.
+Indeed, if the Tongan reflex is regularly descended from a POc forebear, then the latter had initial _&ast;l-_, not _&ast;r-_.
+This suggests that the Polynesian terms may not reflect POc _&ast;raba(r)_.

 <table>
 <tr>